If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 If you have more questions about flu shots while you’re taking Avonex, talk with your doctor.

-The medications Avonex and Rebif are both approved to treat relapsing forms of multiple sclerosis.
+Avonex and Rebif are both approved to treat relapsing forms of multiple sclerosis.
 (With these forms, you may have new or worsening symptoms.)
 Both of the drugs contain the active ingredient interferon beta-1a.
 But even though these drugs are similar, they also have many differences.

 If you’d like to know more about how these drugs compare, see this detailed breakdown.
 And be sure to talk with your doctor about which drug is right for you.